 The initial idea was to use the legacy of Caroline Wedgwood’s Rhododendron Wood and her mothering nature to create something that could be “mothered” or cared for by visitors.
-It is thought that Caroline Wedgwood suffered from mental health issues for a time and it became important that the project reflected this.
+It is thought that Caroline Wedgwood suffered from mental health issues for a time and it was important that the project reflected this.
 The earth on which the house sits and allows the rhododendrons to flourish, is heavy clay.
-The concept of “The Cave Garden” was born from a fusion of “garden & woodland”, “mental-health”, “caring & mothering” and “clay”.
+The concept of “The Cave Garden” was born from a fusion of “garden & woodland”, “mental-health”, “caring and mothering” and “clay”.

 Inspired by the house

-“The Cave Garden” is in the cellar of the house.
+“The Cave Garden” was in the cellar of the house.
 The challenge was to create a workable project within this unusual space.
 It is a cold room with no windows, an awkward entrance way with steep steps, walls that could not be drilled into, and no power points or proper lighting: all creating some interesting boundaries to the project.
 How to use this space became about creating another worldly scene, taking natural products and placing them unnaturally, hoping to highlight for the visitor the natural beauty of the wood and clay in this unusual setting.
-Sitting with the wood-piles, listening to the recorded bird-calls, forming clay into objects, placing the objects on display, creates a scene in which visitors play or act a part.
-In doing so, the visitors co-create a sculpture - a sculpture that no one person controls and that has no end point other than that of a random date.
+Sitting with the wood-piles, listening to the recorded bird-calls, forming clay into objects, placing the objects on display, created a scene in which visitors play or act a part.
+In doing so, the visitors co-created a sculpture - a sculpture that no one person controls and that has no end point other than a random date.